Prathush21/Human-Resource-Management-System/README.md

 # Human Resource Management System
-Web based application for a company to manage their suppliers and supply records details.
-My role was to develop the front end of the system.
+Web based application for a company’s Human Resource Management System to manage their employee details, leave details and derive useful reports.
+My role was to develop the leave configuration, design the database and reports.

 # Getting Started